Global surveillance: Sweden

 The Försvarets radioanstalt (FRA) of Sweden (codenamed Sardines) has allowed the "Five Eyes" to access underwater cables in the Baltic Sea.
 On 5 December 2013, Sveriges Television (Swedish Television) revealed that the FRA has been conducting a clandestine surveillance operation targeting the internal politics of Russia.
 The operation was conducted on behalf of the NSA, which receives data handed over to it by the FRA.

 According to documents leaked by Snowden, the FRA of Sweden has been granted access to the NSA's international surveillance program XKeyscore.

 Switzerland

 The Federal Intelligence Service (NDB) of Switzerland exchanges information with the NSA regularly, on the basis of a secret agreement to circumvent domestic surveillance restrictions.
 In addition, the NSA has been granted access to Swiss surveillance facilities in Leuk (canton of Valais) and Herrenschwanden (canton of Bern), which are part of the Swiss surveillance program Onyx.

 According to the NDB, the agency maintains working relationships with about 100 international organizations.
 However, the NDB has denied any form of cooperation with the NSA.
 Although the NSA does not have direct access to Switzerland's Onyx surveillance program, the Director of the NDB acknowledged that it is possible for other U.S. intelligence agencies to gain access to Switzerland's surveillance system.

+In 2025, the Swiss government started the consultation of the "Telecommunications surveillance and companies obliged to cooperate".
+This law - if passed - was branded as enabling "surveillance worse than the US" in Switzerland.